Amre Aboul-Fettouh, D.O.

 Thank you for your interest in the UAMS Anesthesia Residency program!

 We understand how important it is to choose a residency program that feels like the right fit for you.
 It can be a difficult decision especially without having the benefit of being able to visit in person.
-As someone who chose to come to UAMS solely based on my interview experience with very little prior knowledge of Arkansas, I can empathize with how daunting it can be.

 The aspect that drew me to UAMS first was the people.
 Residents in this program develop strong bonds with each other right from the start of intern year.
 Frequent social activities organized by our Wellness Committee as well as a class retreat prior to the start of CA-1 year have been memorable moments for us.
 Residents are not only close to those within their own class but across classes as well.
 Although the practice of anesthesia is a very independent activity within the operating room, anesthesia residency actually relies quite heavily on close cooperation and teamwork.
 When a Level 1 trauma rolls in at 3 a.m., I have confidence that the other residents on call with me are clinically dependable during the case.
 But we are also likely to grab a post call drink at the end of the shift.